splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 How OpenTelemetry handles HTTP status codes
 ----------------------------------------------

-The following table provides an overview of how HTTP status codes are used to set ``span.status`` in OpenTelemetry instrumentation in accordance with OpenTelemetry semantic conventions.
+The following table provides an overview of how HTTP status codes are used to set ``span.status`` and subsequently, ``otel.status_code``, in OpenTelemetry instrumentation in accordance with OpenTelemetry semantic conventions.
 To learn more, see the :new-page:`OpenTelemetry semantic conventions for HTTP spans <https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/http.md#status>` on GitHub.

 .. list-table::
    :header-rows: 1